Technigo/project-business-site/README.md

 If I had more time - I would learn how to make a an evil bot, that actually would sign people up to all these newsletters >:D

 No actually - if I had more time, I would have made the hero image in different resolutions and used those in the media queries.
 The file size means it takes a while to load, which is kind of annoying.
+I would also have added some more validation from JavaScript, as well as <input title=""> title tags on my input as the text of the tooltip for accessibility.

 ## View it live
 https://deathbyspam-week3.netlify.app/